 - Enhanced decision-making: By providing farmers with access to vast amounts of data, big data analytics can help them make more informed decisions about planting, harvesting, and resource management.

-Challenges of Big Data Analytics in Agriculture:
+Challenges of Big Data Analytics in Agriculture

 - Data collection: Collecting data on weather patterns, soil composition, and crop yields can be challenging, especially for small farmers who may not have the resources to invest in data collection technologies.